SAP-samples/teched2022-DT181/exercises/ex1/README.md

 # Exercise 1 - Generating an SAP Fiori Elements App

 In this exercise, we will create a **Custom App** application leveraging the **Flexible Programming Model** available with SAP Fiori elements floorplans for OData V4.
 The scenario is based on the given SAP Cloud Application Programming Model sample service.
-To get started,  will make usage of the **SAP Fiori tools Application Generator**.
+To get started, we will make usage of the **SAP Fiori tools Application Generator**.

 ## Exercise 1.1 Using the SAP Fiori tools Application Generator